mullenkamp/s3func/README.md

 ---

-`s3func` is a lightweight Python library providing a simplified interface for interacting with S3-compatible object storage services and Backblaze B2.
+`s3func` is a lightweight Python library providing a simplified interface for interacting with S3-compatible object storage services (AWS S3, Backblaze B2, MEGA S4, and others).
 It removes the `boto3` dependency in favor of a fast, `urllib3`-based client with custom SigV4 signing.

 ## Key Features

 - **Zero Boto3 Dependency**: Minimal overhead and faster imports.
-- **S3 & B2 Support**: Unified interface for both AWS S3 (and compatible) and Backblaze B2 native API.
+- **Provider-Agnostic**: One `S3Session` for AWS S3 and any S3-compatible provider (Backblaze B2, MEGA S4, ...), with provider quirks handled portably (strict RFC3986 signing of paths and queries).
-- **Distributed Locking**: Robust shared and exclusive locking mechanism using object storage.
+- **Distributed Locking**: Verified shared/exclusive locking on plain object storage - no CAS required (see [docs/locking.md](docs/locking.md)).
 - **Streaming Support**: Efficiently stream large objects.
 - **Automatic Retries**: Built-in adaptive retry logic for transient network issues.